MicrosoftDocs/windows-itpro-docs/windows/security/threat-protection/windows-defender-atp/restrict-code-execution-windows-defender-advanced-threat-protection-new.md

 - Windows Defender Advanced Threat Protection (Windows Defender ATP)

-Restrict execution of all applications on the machine except a predefined set.
+Restrict execution of all applications on the machine except a predefined set (see [Response machine alerts](respond-machine-alerts-windows-defender-advanced-threat-protection.md) for more information)

 ## Permissions
 One of the following permissions is required to call this API.
 To learn more, including how to choose permissions, see [Create your app](exposed-apis-windows-defender-advanced-threat-protection-new.md#create-an-app)